 Exporting works exactly as you’d expect.
 You can create multiple exports for a single frame or shape to cater to multiple resolutions.
 Simply select a layer and hit export in the bottom right corner of Framer.
 Select one of the premade presets or add your own.
 Adding a suffix to the preset will append this to your file name.
 Clicking the suffix dropdown allows you to save assets to organized folders.

 Framer allows for quick exporting just by right-clicking on a layer.
 Select Copy Image or hit

 C to copy the selected item to your clipboard.
 You can paste to any app that supports pasting images, easily add your exports to documents, create quick mocks, or gather feedback in chat apps.

-Right-click a layer and select Copy CSS to copy the CSS values of the selected layer to your clipboard.
-Paste perfectly formatted CSS directly in your favorite editor to speed up your development workflow.
+Right-click a layer and select Copy CSS to copy the CSS values or Copy SVG to copy the SVG values of the selected layer to your clipboard.
+Then paste perfectly formatted CSS or SVG code directly in your favorite editor to speed up your development workflow.

 Framer has a few pre-loaded exporting presets.
 The iOS and Android presets contain all of the platform-specific sizes you’ll need for development.
 You can always add your own custom preset by hitting the

 + icon in the export panel.